zakiarsyad/mini-stackoverflow/server/README.md

 ```
 {
-		"errors" : [
+    "errors": [
         "Access token is invalid!"
     ]
 }
 ```